Social NCE: Contrastive Learning of Socially-aware Motion Representations: Related Work

 Another line of work introduces additional loss terms penalizing the predictions that lead to undesirable events, such as collisions and off-road trajectories \cite{bansal_chauffeurnet_2018, niedoba_improving_2019}.
 However, these penalties are dependent on the predicted states during training and become utterly ineffective once the model fits the dataset well in late training stages.

 Closely related to our work, \cite{luo_learning_2019, zeng_dsdnet_2020} propose to learn a robust value (or cost) function by making use of negative samples.
-Our method differs from theirs in two key aspects: \cite{luo_learning_2019, zeng_dsdnet_2020} change the task loss that directly affects (and potentially biases) the model output, whereas our goal is to enhance the extracted motion representation without modifications in the main task; they draw negative samples randomly, in contrast, we design a more informed sampling strategy using prior knowledge.
+Our method differs from theirs in two key aspects: \cite{luo_learning_2019, zeng_dsdnet_2020} change the task loss that directly affects (and potentially biases) the model output, whereas our goal is to enhance the extracted motion representation without modifications in the main task; they draw negative samples randomly, in contrast, we design a more informed sampling strategy.

-\textbf{Contrastive Learning.} Contrastive learning was proposed in \cite{hadsell_dimensionality_2006} to learn an embedding space such that a simple similarity measure can approximate the preferred neighborhood relationships.
+\textbf{Contrastive Learning.} Contrastive learning was proposed in \cite{hadsell_dimensionality_2006} to learn an embedding space such that a simple similarity measure can approximate high-level semantic relations.
 This approach has recently achieved stunning results in a broad spectrum of areas, including computer vision \cite{chen_simple_2020, he_momentum_2020}, natural language understanding \cite{logeswaran_efficient_2018, pagliardini_unsupervised_2018, arora_theoretical_2019}, image synthesis \cite{park_contrastive_2020} and robotics \cite{sermanet_time-contrastive_2018}.
-Some detailed design choices, such as positive and negative sampling, often play a critical role in the practical success of contrastive methods \cite{purushwalkam_demystifying_2020, chuang_debiased_2020, kalantidis_hard_2020, robinson_contrastive_2020}.
+Some detailed design choices, such as positive and negative sampling, often play a critical role to the empirical success of contrastive methods \cite{purushwalkam_demystifying_2020, chuang_debiased_2020, kalantidis_hard_2020, robinson_contrastive_2020}.
 To the best of our knowledge, we are the first to adapt contrastive learning in the multi-agent motion context and explore the sampling method which is unique and critical to socially-aware motion representation learning.